 Since 1999, Black Stone has conducted the steady and methodical aggregation of fee minerals, royalties, overriding royalty interests ("ORRIs") and non-operated working interests.
-During that time, the company has completed 29 acquisitions totaling over $1.3 billion with interests in 14.1 million gross acres.
+During that time, the company has completed 33 acquisitions totaling approximately $1.5 billion (excluding the exchange offer discussed below) with interests in 17.4 million gross acres.
 Now, as one of the largest private mineral owners and with control of large blocks of contiguous acreage throughout the country, Black Stone provides exploration companies with an extensive acreage inventory from which to generate prospects and thus a "one-stop shop" to search for new opportunities.
 In addition, Black Stone’s in-house geological and geophysical team uses the company’s extensive seismic library to assist E&P companies in the identification of emerging plays and potential drilling locations.
 Our land department quickly negotiates leases on fair terms to get the minerals "in play."
 Because Black Stone is not an operator, it does not compete for reserves with its lessees like traditional E&P companies do.